 Current Research Areas

-The research areas of DAISY LAB include: Mobile Sensing and Computing, Mobile Security, Smart Healthcare, Internet of Things (IoT), Security in AI/ML Systems, Smart Healthcare, and Deep Learning on Mobile Systems.
+The research areas of DAISY LAB include: Applied Machine Learning in Mobile Computing and Sensing, Internet of Things (IoT), Security in AI/ML Systems, Smart Healthcare, and Deep Learning on Mobile Systems.

 TrueHeart: Continuous Authentication on Wrist-worn Wearables Using PPG-based Biometrics

 We design low-cost user authentication system (TrueHeart) that leverages intrinsic cardiac biometrics extracted with photoplethysmography (PPG) sensors to verify user identity.
 Our system only utilizes readily available PPG sensors on wrist-worn wearable devices and does not require any additional user efforts.